sudevmagar/kanban-board/README.md

 Open the project in your browser: Open the provided link to view the project, for me it was http://localhost:5173.

 ## Technology Choices and Rationale:

+-**React**:
--React: For building the user interface due to its flexibility and component-based architecture.
+   -For building the user interface due to its flexibility and component-based architecture.
+-**TypeScript**:
--TypeScript: Provides type safety, which helps reduce bugs and improves developer experience.
+   -Provides type safety, which helps reduce bugs and improves developer experience.
 -Vite: A fast and modern build tool for development and bundling, providing a great development experience with fast hot module replacement (HMR).
 -@dnd-kit: A drag-and-drop library for React that enables seamless and accessible drag-and-drop functionality.
 -Local Storage: To persist columns and tasks data even after a page reload.